A Large-Scale Comprehensive Measurement of AI-Generated Code in Real-World Repositories

 \section{Conclusion}

-In this paper, we presented a large-scale empirical study of AI-generated code in real-world repositories.
-Unlike prior work based on controlled prompts, we analyze code that has been selected, edited, and integrated into real projects, and compare it with matched human-written code.
-Our results show that AI-generated code is generally more verbose, more explicit, and more structurally layered, while human-written code is more compact and relies more on reuse.
-At the process level, AI-associated commits are smaller and more localized, yet incur more follow-up modification and longer-term maintenance.
-These findings suggest that AI assistance does not simply change who writes code, but reshapes how code is expressed and evolved.
-It acts as a local productivity aid while shifting effort toward downstream refinement.
-By releasing our measurement pipeline, we provide a foundation for future studies to track the evolving impact of AI on software engineering in practice.
+This paper presents a large-scale empirical study of likely AI-generated code in real-world repositories, comparing code selected and integrated into real projects with matched human-written code.
+We find that such code is similar to human-written code in structural metrics, but more comment-heavy, less cross-file reused, exhibits language-dependent security differences.
+At the process level, AI-involved commits are smaller and more localized, yet require more follow-up modification over time.
+These results suggest that AI assistance serves as a local development aid while shifting effort toward downstream validation and maintenance.
+Our released pipeline enables future studies to track this evolving practice.